 EFSA welcomes comments which could support improvement of this GMO software tool.
 Please send your comments at GMO.software [at] efsa.europa.eu.

 Relevant food consumption data for the estimation of human dietary exposure in GMO applications

 Applicants can access summary statistics from the EFSA Comprehensive European Food Consumption Database.
 These statistics allow a quick screening for chronic and acute dietary exposure as required for applications for authorisation of genetically modified plants (Commission Implementing Regulation EU 503/2013).

 Summary statistics of consumption data (for chronic and acute consumption) for crops relevant to GMO applications are available in the form of Microsoft Excel files.
 These statistics contain data for the total population (all subjects/all days) and for consumers only/consumption days only, expressed in grams per day per kilogram of body weight (g/kg bw per day) that have been codified under the first version of the FoodEx food classification system.

-The Excel files contain consumption statistics for each relevant crop and all derived food commodities filtered by country, dietary survey and age class.
-An additional spreadsheet provides information on different factors derived from yield factors and standard recipes (as described in the EFSA technical report on the raw primary commodity – RPC – model).
+The Excel files contain consumption statistics for each relevant crop and all derived food commodities filtered by country, dietary survey, age class and special population groups.
+An additional spreadsheet for each crop provides information on different factors derived from yield factors and standard recipes (as described in the EFSA technical report on the raw primary commodity – RPC – model).
 To obtain accurate estimations, these factors should be applied to the consumption data before estimating dietary exposure.
 Embedded in the summary statistics there are also consumption data for certain food commodities for which ad hoc dietary exposure scenarios might be needed (e.g. dietary supplements such as pollen and protein-based supplements).